The GES Department at Appalachian has administered a comprehensive senior examination to BA and BS in Geology degree students for more than 30 years.

 - Students in the BS Environmental Sciences degree concentrations are not required to take senior exams at this time.

-Additional, detailed information can be found in the Geology Student Handbook or in individual degree track links on the website.
+Additional, detailed information can be found in individual degree track links on the website.